terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/client-side/libman/libman-cli.md

 ### <a name="options"></a>Seçenekler

-`libman update` Komutu için aşağıdaki seçenekler kullanılabilir:
+`libman update` komutu için aşağıdaki seçenekler kullanılabilir:

 * `-pre`